wayne-xyz/Livcap/readme.md

 A live caption app for macOS.
->Privacy first, light weight, freandly user experience for macOS users.
+>Privacy first, light weight, friendly user experience for macOS users.
 >What happens on your device, stays on your device.